 Since I used active dry yeast, the first step is activating the yeast.
 I cannot begin to tell you how many times I had the water, (or in this case, milk) too hot for the yeast, killing the bacteria and ultimately preventing the bread from rising.
 Make sure the water is between 100 and 110 degrees F, I cannot stress this enough!

 If you’re like me and you forgot to bring the eggs to room temperature, let them sit in warm water for 10 minutes before adding to the dough.
+Let it [proof for about 1 hour or until doubled in size before rolling it out.

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.